MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 - \*.office.net

+To learn more, see how to [Set up immersive spaces in Teams](aka.ms/immersivespacesitdocs).

 ### Firewall Ports for Mesh immersive spaces

 In addition to the endpoints above, Mesh also requires the following